boolder-org/boolder-android/README.md

 - Koin
 - Picasso

-# Watch me
+# Codebase overview

-Here is a video overview of the codebase: https://youtu.be/Kf2B34ZWqqI
+Here is a video overview of the codebase: https://youtu.be/Qk7gX1CaMk4